Vibe-House-LLC/memeSRC/src/sections/search/cards/README.md

-# Community feed cards
+# Feed cards

-This area collects light documentation for the hero cards rendered inside `CommunityFeedSection`.
+This area collects light documentation for the hero cards rendered inside `FeedSection`.
 Keep card implementations colocated with the feed when it keeps things simple, but lean on these notes so future cards read consistently.

 ## Layout
 - Target the same max width as the intro card (about 760px desktop) and keep generous padding (roughly 3.5rem horizontal, 5rem vertical).